 Medical Education Resources is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 This CE activity provides 30 contact hours of continuing nursing education.
 Medical Education Resources is a provider of continuing nursing education by the California Board of Registered Nursing, Provider #CEP 12299, for 30 contact hours.

 The AAPA accepts certificates of participation for educational activities certified for Category 1 Credit(s)™.
-Physician Assistants may receive a maximum of 30 AMA PRA Category 1 Credit(s)™ for completing this activity.
+Physician Assistants may receive a maximum of 30 hours of AMA PRA Category 1 Credit(s)™ for completing this activity.

 DISCLOSURE OF CONFLICTS OF INTERESTS